hmito/esj73web/venue_en.md

 ## Access to the Venues

-Transportation options to the venues include city buses, subways, Keihan Railway, and the hoop Bus.
+Transportation options to the venues include city buses, subways, Keihan Railway, and the Hoop Bus.
 The main routes are outlined below.

 ![venue access map](https://edit.esj-meeting.net/wp-content/uploads/2025/12/to_venue_map_en.png)